Bajpur: History

 Bazpur is the location of the first co-operative sugar mill in India, which was dedicated to the nation by Jawahar Lal Nehru.
 It was the first effort of establishment of a sugar factory in the co-operative sector, which went into production on 16 February 1959.

 Demographics

 As of the 2001 census of India, Bazpur had a population of 21,782.
-Males constitute 55% of the population and females 45%.
-Bazpur has an average literacy rate of 66%, higher than the national average of 59.5%; with 60% of the males and 40% of females literate.
-14% of the population is under 6 years of age.
+Males constituted 55% of the population and females 45%.
+Bazpur had an average literacy rate of 66%, higher than the national average of 59.5%, with 60% of the males and 40% of females literate.
+14% of the population were under 6 years of age.